 How might you go about incorporating them into your school's curriculum?

 Have you found anything which you could use in your lessons?

 How effective do you think these sites would be at stimulating discussion with your students?

-Using your notes and knowledge of your own school, discuss with colleagues ideas for increasing physical activity in your school.
+With your notes and knowledge of your own school, gather some colleagues and discuss your ideas for increasing physical activity in your school.
 You might want to present your ideas to a school staff meeting or governors’ meeting.